xen-troops/moulin/docs/rouge.rst

 Size Designation
 ^^^^^^^^^^^^^^^^

-All block have :code:`size` parameter.
-For some block types this parameter is mandatory, for some - optional.
-Basic unit for size is byte.
+All blocks have :code:`size` parameter.
+For some block types, this parameter is mandatory, for some - optional.
+The basic unit for size is a byte.
 For example

 .. code-block:: yaml

    type: empty
    size: 4096

-defines empty block with size of 4096 bytes. `rouge` supports some SI suffixes:
+defines an empty block with a size of 4096 bytes. `rouge` supports some SI suffixes:

  - :code:`KB` - kilobyte - 1000 bytes
  - :code:`MB` - megabyte - 1000 kilobytes or 1 000 000 bytes